lessthanoptimal/ValidationBoof/change.md

 ## Version 0.28

+TODO Change threshold for fast in fiducial to OTSU

 ## Version 0.27
 * Change in RANSAC implementation has caused several results to change.
 ** Affected algorithms: Visual Odometry